 Therefore, the announcement of Rage 2, a strictly single-player open-world first-person shooter, came as a pleasant surprise at a time when games never seem to end.
 Sure, the game already had a roadmap for future DLC announced at launch; however, if you really wanted to, you could just play through the campaign, watch the credits roll, and be done.

-This straightforward, “what you see is what you get” presentation is evident by how the game was marketed and how it delivers its content.
-Furthermore, the goal of this review is to assess the overall quality of Rage 2’s offerings and help you make an informed decision as to whether or not it’s worth your time and money.
+This straightforward, “what you see is what you get” presentation is apparent by how the game was marketed and how it delivers its content.
+In addition, the goal of this review is to assess the overall quality of Rage 2’s offerings and help you make an informed decision as to whether or not it’s worth your time and money.

 Rage 2 is an aesthetically pleasing game that’s able to work around the usual trappings games set in post-apocalyptic wastelands fall into, which are brown and muddy visuals due to a lack of diversity in environments.
 It does so by peppering bright-colored graffiti throughout its world and incorporating noticeable differences in terrain and enemy types in each of its six regions, which include a lush jungle, a swamp area, a barren dessert, and the rest falling somewhere in between.

 They all feel at least slightly distinct, with some standing out more than others, and impact combat and traversal in subtle ways.
 At first glance the game’s world seems massive and filled with an infinite number of enemy camps and notable locations to discover; that’s until you realize that a large portion of it is just empty.
 The saving grace here are the enemy camps, which each feel uniquely designed and vary in terms of size, verticality, and appearance.

 Combat looks most impressive, thanks to the game’s great UI design.
 Whenever you’ve just killed an enemy, a red skull will appear above your reticle to indicate they’re dead.
 Your focus ability allows you to see enemies through walls, highlighting their bodies in bright purple.